 Poor insulation is an easy fix and a low-risk investment that yields a 95% to 116% return.
 Fiberglass insulation only costs around $1,200 on average and yields a $1,400 return upon resale within a year of completion.

 Properly insulated walls improve a home’s ability to regulate internal temperatures and reduce the demand on its HVAC system.
 In theory, an insulation upgrade would be easy for the homebuyer to do on their own.
 Realistically, however, most buyers want their new house to be move-in ready and won’t want to take on any projects after a move.
-Most people are willing to pay a little extra to have these things done for them, which makes this appealing upgrade a great selling point to disclose.
+Most people are willing to pay a little extra for HVAC upgrades, which makes this a great selling point to disclose.

 Learn More: Find Out Which Type of Insulation You Need for the Project (Department of Energy)